 All we had was Star Wars, but even that was nothing but a recombination of earlier movies and comic books.
 It was no less retro than George Lucas' breakthrough, American Graffiti.
 Rockford, Illinois' Cheap Trick came around in 1977, the same year as Star Wars, and they were every bit as nostalgic.
 And for a brief moment, they were every bit as important to the forgotten children of America.

 It's hard to explain how important Cheap Trick were in the late 70's.
-One would have to explain how deftly and seamlessly they synthesized "boy busic" (Hard Rock, Heavy Metal) and "girl music" (Top 40 Pop).
+One would have to explain how deftly and seamlessly they synthesized "boy busic" (Hard Rock, Heavy Metal) and "girl music" (Top 40 Pop), and one would still come up short.

 Robin Zander, perhaps the greatest all-around pure singer in Rock history, seemed to channel every great Rock song you heard on Top 40 radio in the arid years of the early 70's.
 You could easily imagine him singing "Stay With Me" by The Faces or "Ballroom Blitz" by Sweet or "Go All the Way" by The Raspberries, or all of the above and more, all at the same time.